thmisch/termbox.cr/README.md

 - Default values for these methods

 ## ToDo's
-There's still some functionality that's missing, and i'm working on adding that.
+There's still *a lot* of missing functionality.
+I'm working on adding that.

 ## License
 Unlicense